Today is all about comfort. Again. Are you catching on here? It’s all. about. comfort.

 Whether you’re 100% vegetarian, eat meat all the time, or are a mostly-vegetarian, this healthier Shepherd’s Pie will satisfy all your comfort food needs!

 On that healthier note… there aren’t potatoes in this one!
 I’m a potatoes girl through and through, and you could still go ahead and use potatoes if you just HAVE to have them with Shepherd’s Pie.
 Lemme tell you though… you won’t even know the difference with this cauliflower mash!
 And your body will thank you.

-I’ve hinted to the amount of veggies in here, but we’ve hit a whole new level…
+I’ve hinted to the number of veggies in here, but we’ve hit a whole new level…

 - 1 cup dried lentils, cooked

 - 1 cup carrots, diced (~2-3 medium-large carrots)

 - 3 Tablespoons red wine or vegetable stock

 - 1 teaspoon fresh thyme, or 1/2 teaspoon dried

 - 1/8 teaspoon cayenne pepper